 You may need to moderate these foods at first, but as time goes by you can enjoy them more liberally.

-- Eliminate other white stuff.
-I find that white flour acts very similar to white sugar in the body, so it’s best to commit to eating whole grains whenever and wherever possible.
+I find that white flour acts very similar to white sugar in the body, so it’s best to commit to eating whole grains whenever and wherever possible to kick a sugar addiction.
 This will keep your cravings down and help you stay true to your boundaries.

-I hope these tips help you on your journey.
+I hope these tips help you on your journey to sugar addiction recovery.
 Remember, even if you fail or fall off the bandwagon, you can always start again.
 Right now.
 And don’t forget that there’s professional help out there… counselors or 12 step programs.
 Do what you need to do to take care of you.

 How about YOU?

-Do you need to cut or reduce your sugar consumption?
+Do you need to kick a sugar addiction?
 What are some tips you’ve learned along the way?